vinfalardeau/vinfalardeau.github.io/resilience/resilience.md

 | False |	61631 |
 | True	| 7771 |

 Overall, 7.9% of poor-condition buildings are at risk, as opposed to 11.2% of good-condition buildings.
 Perhaps properties near the water are more valuable, leading to better upkeep of  buildings that fall within flood zones.
 Alternatively, the 3.3% difference might not be very significant, or other factors could be at play.
-Maybe property owners in areas susceptible to flooding keep their buildings in better-than-average condition because in order to withstand potential damage.
+Maybe property owners in areas susceptible to flooding keep their buildings in better-than-average condition in order to withstand potential damage.

 Next, we need to calculate the percentages of residential and nonresidential buildings at risk (for buildings in good and poor condition), grouping by wards.
 With some wrangling, we can also calculate the percentage of all buildings at risk by ward (including those without a specified condition).